Skip to main content

 vi.
 Volatility and Speculation can resemble gambling and lead to interest-like gains (riba)

 Speculation and gambling-like trading has indeed taken place in Bitcoin trading, however, it is more prevalent in fiat-based forex trading and investing in stocks and shares.
 Virtually all investments in stocks and shares are based on some degree of speculation.
 "Spreading the risk" in investing means you have little or no idea which stocks or companies are likely to do well.
 Speculative transactions are forbidden in all forms of "investments"/money/ currencies.
-The introduction of Bitcoin ETFs and institutional adoption could potentially mitigate volatility by diversifying ownership and increasing liquidity.
+The introduction of spot Bitcoin ETFs and institutional adoption could potentially mitigate volatility by diversifying ownership and increasing liquidity.
 Furthermore, long-term holders cannot be accused of gambling.

 vii.
 Chance is involved in Bitcoin mining means validating transactions involves gambling